CainYang/LeetCodeC/README.md

 # LeetCodeC
 LeetCodeCSourceCode
-This Repository is LeetCode's Source Code which was writen by myself.
+This Repository is LeetCode's Source Code which was writen by myself with C.